Persoonia media

 Persoonia media is a species of flowering plant in the family Proteaceae and is endemic to eastern Australia.
-It is an erect to spreading shrub or tree with branchlets and leaves that are glabrous or only sparsely hairy, elliptic to egg-shaped leaves and up to sixteen yellow flowers on a rachis up to 150 mm long.
+It is an erect to spreading shrub or tree with branchlets and leaves that are glabrous or only sparsely hairy, elliptic to egg-shaped and up to sixteen yellow flowers on a rachis up to 150 mm long.

 Description

 Persoonia media is a spreading shrub or tree that shows considerable variability, with a maximum height anywhere from 0.3 m to 25 m.
 Plants in dry sites south of the Macleay River grow from lignotubers and are short and multi-stemmed, while those growing in wetter areas are taller, single-stemmed and tend to have narrower leaves.
 The bark is smooth but finely fissured at the base of the trunk.
 Branchlets, leaves and flowers are glabrous or sparsely hairy with light brown to rust-coloured hairs.
 The leaves are elliptic to egg-shaped, 30–140 mm long and 4–35 mm wide with the edges rolled under.
 The flowers are arranged singly or in groups of up to sixteen on a rachis on a rachis up to 150 mm long, each flower on a pedicel 3–10 mm long, the tepals yellow and 10–14 mm long.
 Flowering occurs from December to April.